 Simmer the meatballs in the sauce until cooked through, about 40 minutes.

-While the meatballs are simmering, bring 8 cups of water to a boil in a large stock pot.
+While the meatballs and sausage are simmering, bring 8 cups of water to a boil in a large stock pot.
 Once boiling, add at least 2 tbsp kosher salt.
-Cook the pasta to package instructions.
+Add the pasta and cook according to package instructions.

 Drain the pasta, return to the pot, and ladle 2 cups sauce into the pot; gently toss until the noodles are evenly coated; the coating will be thin.

 Portion pasta into bowls, then top with meatballs, sausage, and additional sauce.
 Garnish with fresh basil and cheese (if desired) and serve immediately.